-In Waiver Year 3, Employment Discovery and Customization and Supported Employment services will end and be replaced with Employment Services including Discovery, Job Development, Follow-Along Supports, On-going Job Supports, Co-Worker Employment Services, and Customized Self-Employment Services.
-The estimated users for each employment service are based on analysis of the current employment program and estimated to increase by the 2% CAGR of Unduplicated Recipients from the Community Pathways waiver CMS 372 (S) FY13-16 in Waiver Years 4-5.
-Additionally, Community Living Enhanced Supports services will be added in Waiver Year 3.
-Community Living Enhanced Supports services support people with court ordered restrictions and people with intense behavioral challenges, so the estimated users for Waiver Years 3-5 are based on court order trends.
-In WYs 3-5, Personal Supports Enhanced Supports users have been estimated at approximately 1% of Personal Supports estimated users.
+In Waiver Year 4, Employment Discovery and Customization and Supported Employment services will end and be replaced with Employment Services including Discovery Milestones 1-3, Job Development, Follow-Along Supports, On-going Job Supports, Co-Worker Employment Services, and Customized Self-Employment Services.
+The estimated users for WYs 4-5 for each employment service are based on analysis of the current employment program and estimated 600 Transitioning Youth and estimated to increase by the 2% CAGR of Unduplicated Recipients from the Community Pathways waiver CMS 372 (S) FY13-16 in WY5.